 “End of Life” (Demolition) Module

 The “End of Life” module simulates demolition energy and final disposition of the materials incorporated in a building.
 The whole area of solid waste is in flux.
-Until a consensus within North America is reached in the area of solid waste, the Impact Estimator for Buildings will continue to calculate the materials and energy consumed during the “End of Life” life cycle stage but will not determine the physical amount of material that actually goes to landfill.
+Until a consensus within North America is reached in the area of solid waste, the Impact Estimator for Buildings will continue to calculate the materials and energy consumed during the “End of Life” life cycle stage and will report the total physical amount of material that actually goes to landfill as “Solid Waste to Landfill”.

 Structural materials have a demolition energy per physical unit of material associated with them.
 All materials have a percentage that goes to landfill associated with them.
 The location (city) has an average distance to landfill associated with it.
 These values are used in conjunction with the amount of material in the building at the end of life to calculate the following: